kunal60/HibernateInterviewDemo/src/main/java/com/info/FifthhibernateProject/readme.txt

-This package focuses on creating a many to one mapping in hibernate
+This package focuses on creating a many to one mapping  & many to one mapping in hibernate